Arlo and Janis by Jimmy Johnson for December 28, 2016

 6. Missing large

-sfreader1 over 7 years ago
+sfreader1 almost 8 years ago

 This would not happen if you keep your cat indoors.
 They really do not need to go outside.
 They will kill any bird that they can catch and they have reduced a lot of species to endangered numbers.